kstrafe/Cxy/readme.md

 `make tdd` runs the tests in ./tests.
 You should only run tests this way as the test_runner script is not suited for direct calling.

 ## Clear Overview
-The UL dependency rule is enforced in this compiler.
+The Cxy dependency rule is enforced in this compiler.
 Modules (.cpp and their corresponding .hpp files) can ONLY depend/include on:

 1. A file in a subdirectory of their current directory.